xso4/vndb-mirror/data/api-kana.md

 API](https://vndb.org/d11), although the old API will likely remain available for the forseeable future.

-**Status**: Alpha testing, lots of functionality is still missing and breaking changes may occur.
+**Status**: Beta, some functionality is still missing and breaking changes may occur.

 **API endpoint**: `%endpoint%`

 A sandbox endpoint is available for testing and development at [https://beta.vndb.org/api/kana](https://beta.vndb.org/api/kana), for more information see [the sandbox](https://beta.vndb.org/about-sandbox).

-*TODO: Handy page for live querying from the browser.*

 # Usage Terms